 Learn how to choose a sustainable safari, read about the impact of clean water for women in Kenya, and explore more of Kenya’s diverse landscapes in this photographer’s reflections after spending three months in Kenya.

-1. Maasai Mara National Reserve
+1. Masai Mara National Reserve

-Top on the list of premier tourist parks in Kenya is Maasai Mara.
+Top on the list of premier tourist parks in Kenya is Masai Mara.
 The sheer number and variety of wildlife residing within the sanctuary is a marvel.
 The Mara Reserve borders Tanzania to the far-flung extension of Serengeti, another game reserve lying along the northern corridor.
 “Serengeti” is a name derived from a red-cloak garb worn by the Maasai tribe who for centuries have coexisted closely with the wild animals.
 Amazingly, the Maasai graze their herds in and outside the park with little to no human to animal conflict.
 Even the fierce big cats hardly dare to attack a Maasai or his herds.
 In their local dialect “Mara” means “Mottled,” a reference to how the light reflects maze-like patterns on the ground as it twinkles through the shadowy acacia trees.

 In the course of the Great Migration, the Wildebeest move from Kenya to the Serengeti Park in Tanzania in search of greener pastures.
 The sight of so many leaping and hopping across the crocodile-infested Mara River is enthralling.
 You can even see large predators such as the hippos and crocs feasting on the ones that fail to surmount the river crossing.
 The park also boasts of a large population of big cats like leopards, lions, and cheetahs.